sgspencer2618/deep-learning-options-pricer/README.md

 ### Performance Highlights

 ### Metrics
+Data was split (70:15:25) train-val-test, and models were trained and evaluated on the identical training, validation, and testing data to ensure comparable results.

 #### XGBoost Metrics
-On a smaller test set (15%) segmented from the full data, the XGBoost model performed as follows:
 - RMSE: 11.65148
 - MAE: 7.56345
 - MedAE: 3.79191
 - R2: 0.90826

 #### GRU Metrics
-The GRU was trained on rolling windows taken from the same training data. the model performed as follows:
+The GRU was trained on rolling windows taken from the same training data, and tested on the same segmented data set, process into rolling windows. the model performed as follows:
 - RMSE: 3.01269
 - MAE: 2.57142
 - MedAE: 0.51145
 - R2: 0.96596

 #### MLP Metrics
-RMSE: 10.81831
+- RMSE: 10.81831
-MAE: 8.26400
+- MAE: 8.26400
-MedAE: 7.04856
+- MedAE: 7.04856
-R2: 0.92091
+- R2: 0.92091

 ### Key plots